daviesian/coins/README.md

 # coins

-A Clojure library designed to ... well, that part is up to you.
+An example Clojure project intended to demonstrate the use of Datomic for storing data about coins.

 ## Usage

-FIXME
+Nothing special needed for now.
+Emacs-live might be a good idea.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Ian Davies

 Distributed under the Eclipse Public License, the same as Clojure.